jcclose1/Basic_AWS_EC2/README.md

 ```
 scp -i <PATH_TO_PEM> AWS_NN_tutorial.ipynb ec2-user@ec2-xx-xxx-xx-xxx.us-west-2.compute.amazonaws.com:./notebook
 ```
+In addition to the notebook, securely copy `simple_nn.py` from your locally cloned repo to your EC2 instance, as it contains necessary code for the demo.

 You should now be able to run the copied notebook in your browser and proceed with the neural network demo using Theano!